Best Ergonomic Mouse of 2020

 While this is a great mouse, it may not be for everyone.
-It is a little bulky, making it cumbersome to move around — especially if you have smaller hands.
-We don't like that it lacks an indicator letting you know which CPI setting you are in.
-Additionally, if the computer you are using has a Bluetooth connection and you don't have use for the included dongle, there, unfortunately, is no place to store it.
+It is a little bulky and cumbersome to move around — especially if you have smaller hands.
+We don't like that it lacks an indicator to let you know which CPI setting you're in.
+Additionally, if the computer you're using has a Bluetooth connection and you don't need to use the included dongle, there isn't a place to store it.
 Despite these minor shortcomings, we think the Logitech MX Vertical is a terrific mouse for almost everyone.

 If you are trying to limit your wrist movement, don't have much desk space, or are open to the possibility of trying a novel product, look no further than the Logitech MX Ergo.
-It is a well-designed, comfortable ergonomic trackball mouse with at least as many features as a traditional mouse.
+It is a comfortable and well-designed ergonomic trackball mouse with at least as many features as a traditional mouse.
 This gem is rechargeable and can quickly switch between 2 computers with the press of a button.
-Trackball mice can take some getting used to, but the Logitech MX Ergo makes it a little bit easier with its precision button.
-Activating the precision setting will slow down the cursor, giving you more control while clicking.
-You can also switch effortlessly between two adjustable angles (0° and 20°) to find a more comfortable resting position.
+Although trackball mice can take some getting used to, the Logitech MX Ergo makes it a little bit easier with its precision button.
+Activating this precision button will slow down the cursor, giving you more control for fine movements.
+You can also switch effortlessly between two adjustable angles (0° and 20°) to find the most comfortable resting position.

 There are a few drawbacks with this trackball mouse.
-You need a tool to remove the trackball instead of being able to pop it out with a finger in order to clean it.
-Like its siblings, this model also lacks storage space for the dongle.
-Though the angle adjustment plate uses a pretty strong magnet to stay attached, you can end up losing it.
+You need a separate tool to remove the trackball to clean it.
+Like its Logitech siblings, this model also lacks storage space for the dongle.
+Though the angle adjustment plate uses a pretty strong magnet to stay attached, you could end up losing it.
 Without the angle adjustment plate, the mouse becomes unstable and can wobble around, making it uncomfortable to handle.
 Even with these minor inconveniences, we think the Logitech MX Ergo is a superb trackball mouse for anyone willing to give it a chance.

-On the downside, batteries are not included, so you'll need to provide 2 AAA batteries to get up and running.
-And of course, they'll need to be replaced from time to time, which is a hidden cost not common to other models.
-That said, we have been able to get over 6 months of use out of AAA batteries before they needed replacing.
-Finally, this mouse doesn't have Bluetooth but instead uses a dongle to connect to a computer.
-All things considered, these critiques are minor in light of its competitive price point.
-As such, we recommend the Anker 2.4 G Vertical to anyone who wants to try out a vertical ergonomic mouse but doesn't need anything too fancy.
+On the downside, batteries are not included, so you'll need to have two AAA batteries to get up and running.
+And of course, they'll need to be replaced from time to time, which is a hidden cost that's not shared with rechargeable models.
+That said, we were able to get over 6 months of use out of a pair of AAA batteries before they needed replacing.
+Finally, this mouse doesn't have Bluetooth and instead uses a dongle to connect to a computer.
+All things considered, these critiques are minor in light of its competitive price.
+As such, we recommend the Anker 2.4 G Vertical to anyone who wants to try out a vertical ergonomic mouse but doesn't want to make a huge investment.

-As with most gadgets, this mouse had a few drawbacks.
-The buttons are on the large side and a little sensitive.
-Occasionally, we found it easy to inadvertently press the right mouse button when moving the cursor across the screen.
-Additionally, it was difficult to avoid depressing the right mouse button with our ring finger when using the scroll wheel.
+As with most gadgets, this mouse has a few drawbacks.
+The buttons are on the large side and a little overly sensitive.
+Occasionally, we inadvertently pressed the right mouse button when moving the cursor across the screen.
+Additionally, it is difficult to avoid depressing the right mouse button with our ring finger when using the scroll wheel.
 We opted for more of a fingertip grip style with our pisiform support by the palm rest.
-If you are having a tough time deciding between a vertical mouse and a joystick mouse, we think the J-Tech Digital V628 Vertical will be right up your alley.
+If you're having a tough time deciding between a vertical mouse and a joystick mouse, we think the J-Tech Digital V628 Vertical should be right up your alley.

 The Jelly Comb Ergonomic Mouse is designed with the small-handed in mind.
 It features a shorter length and a more slender body than the typical vertical mouse.
-The CPI selector is in an accessible spot, but out of the way enough, it won't be accidentally pressed while the mouse is in use.
-Last, but not least, we can't forget the dongle storage located under the battery cover — a feature we appreciate.
+The CPI selector is in an accessible spot, but out of the way enough so that it won't be accidentally pressed while the mouse is in use.
+Last, but not least, we can't forget the dongle storage located under the battery cover — a feature we definitely appreciate.

 While the Jelly Comb's clicks are almost silent, its browsing buttons and scroll wheel are not.
 This annoyance is compounded by the lack of a CPI indicator to let you know which selection you have made.
-We were pleased that the thumb rests on a nice ledge, but the browsing buttons located at the top of the mouse are a bit of a reach even for those with larger thumbs.
-Finally, a battery isn't included, so you need to have one around to get going.
-Despite these shortcomings, the Jelly Comb remains a reasonably priced unit for small-handed users looking for a vertical mouse.
+We are pleased that the thumb rests on a nice ledge, but the browsing buttons located at the top of the mouse seem like a bit of a reach even for those with larger thumbs.
+Finally, a battery isn't included, so you'll need to have one on-hand to get going.
+Despite these shortcomings, the Jelly Comb is a reasonably priced unit for small-handed shoppers looking for a vertical mouse.

 The Logitech M570 Wireless Trackball is a great option for budget-conscious shoppers.
 The trackball rolls freely in its socket making it easy to zip the cursor around on your monitor.
-The mouse is kept securely in place with grippy rubber feet allowing you to spin the trackball with abandon.
+The mouse is kept securely in place with grippy rubber feet that allow you to spin the trackball with abandon.
 It also includes onboard dongle storage — we are big fans of this feature if you can't tell.
-Moreover, the dongle is low profile, reducing the risk of damage if left plugged into a laptop during transport.
+Moreover, the dongle is low profile which reduces the risk of damage if it's left plugged into a laptop during transport.
 Conveniently, the unit features a battery indicator to notify you when its single AA battery (included) is getting low.

 There is a bit of a learning curve when it comes to trackball mice.
-Specifically, tasks like selecting text or closing windows can be challenging while getting used to the mouse.
-The M570 also lacks a precision button making these common tasks a hassle.
-All mice need to be cleaned periodically but more so with the trackball variety as dust collects in the socket increasing the rolling resistance.
-Yet, despite this maintenance and the adjustment period, the Logitech M570 remains a solid trackball mouse at a price that's hard to beat.
+Specifically, tasks like selecting text or closing windows can be challenging while getting used to the mechanism.
+The M570 lacks a precision button that could make these common tasks a little easier.
+All mice need to be cleaned periodically but it's more important with the trackball variety because dust collects in the socket and increases the rolling resistance.
+Yet, despite the adjustment period and added maintenance, the Logitech M570 remains a solid trackball mouse at a price that's hard to beat.

 The iClever Vertical is another great inexpensive model.
 This mouse utilizes a unique design with a palm rest to reduce tendon pressure.
 It has an enjoyable, slightly rubberized finish.
-We like the internal storage for the dongle, making it easy to take on the go.
+We like the internal storage for the dongle, which makes it easy to take on the go.
 The CPI selector is within reach and will blink a series of lights to indicate which setting you are in.
-Our indoor neighbors especially appreciated the near-silent mouse clicks, especially when we were practicing our online games.
+Our officemates seemed to appreciate the near-silent mouse clicks, especially when we were practicing our online games.

-Some of our larger handed testers felt this mouse was too small.
-Some noted it was difficult trying to fit all of their fingers on the mouse.
-While the normal mouse clicks are almost silent, the scroll wheel clicks and browsing buttons are relatively loud.
+Some of our larger handed testers think this mouse is too small, with some noting that it was difficult to fit all of their fingers on it.
+While the normal mouse clicks are almost silent, the scroll wheel clicks and the browsing buttons are relatively loud.
 If you want to start using the iClever Vertical right away, you need to have a AA battery on hand.
-If you have a small-medium hand and looking for something new to try at a reasonable price then give this model a chance.
+If you have a small to medium-sized hand and are looking for something new to try at a reasonable price then give this model a chance.

-While the Microsoft Sculpt may look like your standard mouse, it is far from it.
+The Microsoft Sculpt may look like your standard mouse, but it's far from it.
 Its large curved body is designed to support your palm as it naturally rests, and its slight tilt eases wrist discomfort.
-We enjoy the four-way scrolling feature for perusing large spreadsheets.
-Moreover, when we were out and about it was never a problem if we forgot our mouse pad.
-This model tracked well on just about every surface we placed it on.
-Additionally, the thumb ledge was large enough that we could completely relax our hand and it wouldn't slide off.
+We appreciate the four-way scroll feature for perusing large spreadsheets.
+Moreover, when we were out and about it was never a problem if we forgot our mouse pad — this model tracked well on just about every surface we placed it on.
+Additionally, the thumb ledge is large enough so you can completely relax our hand and it won't slide off.

 This mouse offers some nice features but it is lacking in a few important areas as well.
-For example, we like the browsing back button but were frustrated that it was not accompanied by a forward button as well.
+For example, we like the browsing back button but are frustrated that it's not accompanied by a forward button.
 Occasionally we would over click, requiring us to navigate to the forward button on-screen; annoying to say the least.
-Additionally, the dongle is a bit too large to leave safely in a laptop for travel.
-Thankfully there is a storage slot for the device on the unit.
-As a final concern, we read many reports of click registering issues arising after prolonged use, though we did not experience them ourselves.
-Though it's not perfect, it remains a good choice if you are in search of a model to reduce hand cramps, and want a couple of nifty features.
+Additionally, the dongle is a bit too large to safely leave in a laptop during travel.
+Thankfully there is a storage slot for the dongle on the mouse.
+As a final concern, we read many reports of click registering issues arising after prolonged use, though we did not experience these ourselves.
+Though it's not perfect, it remains a good choice if you are in search for a model to reduce hand cramps, and want a couple of nifty features.

 Have you tried every other ergonomic mouse type and still can't find one that works for you?
 The 3M Wireless Ergonomic Mouse has you covered.
 It features a joystick grip that your fingers naturally wrap around and a platform for your hand to rest on.
 It may look like a joystick, but it doesn't function that way.
 You move it around like you would a standard mouse, but without the pain.
-We were easily able to navigate our 34" widescreen monitors with our tracking sensitivity set just a few ticks above default.
-The 3M Joystick is wireless and uses 2 AAA batteries, which are included!
+We were able to easily navigate our 34" widescreen monitors with tracking sensitivity set just a few ticks above default.
+The 3M Joystick is wireless and uses two included AAA batteries.

 While this mouse keeps your wrist and hand in a very ergonomic position, it does have its drawbacks.
-This model doesn't have a scroll wheel so you can't utilize "control + scroll wheel" shortcuts, and it uses a large, outdated dongle that isn't suitable for someone on the go — especially since there is no storage for it.
-During testing, we experienced some connection issues causing our cursor to stutter across the screen, but it didn't happen very often.
-We also experienced a loss of efficiency.
-Tasks would take an average of 25% longer to complete and required more concentration.
-That being said, we highly recommend the 3M Joystick for users that value comfort and a pain-free experience over being able to move quickly and efficiently with their pointer.
+This model doesn't have a scroll wheel so you can't utilize "control + scroll wheel" shortcuts, and it uses a large, outdated dongle that isn't suitable for someone on the go — especially since there is no storage for it on the mouse.
+During testing, we experienced some connection issues that caused our cursor to stutter across the screen, but it didn't happen very often.
+We also observed a loss of efficiency.
+Common tasks took an average of 25% longer to complete and required more concentration.
+That being said, we highly recommend the 3M Joystick for users that value comfort and pain reduction over being able to move quickly and efficiently with their pointer.

 Why You Should Trust Us

-We spent many hours using and comparing these products side-by-side.
-Everything from accuracy games, surfing the web, trying our artistic hand at Microsoft Paint, fiddling with our massive spreadsheets, and even playing some low-key PC games.
-This gave us insight into how comfortable each mouse was and which tasks they were best suited for.
+We spent many hours using and comparing these mice side-by-side, including everything from accuracy games, surfing the web, trying our artistic hand at Microsoft Paint, fiddling with our massive spreadsheets, and even playing some low-key PC games.
+This gave us deep insight into how comfortable each mouse is and which tasks they're best suited for.